7robbie5/halal-broker/README.md

 # Halal Broker
-Halal Crypto Trading & Solutions
+Halal Crypto Trading & Services with Financial Solutions
 ## Technology
 Halal Trading by using Smart Contracts -  a set of predetermined rules for execution - without the involvement of an intermediary, Halal Broker Smart Contracts will run on the Cardano Blockchain.
 Our contracts comply with Sharia Law.
 ## Products